-Though we tend to overlook eye diseases, they can create problems if not treated at the right time.
+Though we tend to overlook eye condition, they can create problems if not tackle at the right time.
 Myopia and hyperopia are two such eye problems.
 These eye problems are common in people of all ages, but the percentage varies in older people.
 People often fail to distinguish between these two eye conditions.

 Myopia-What Is It?

 Myopia is generally referred to as nearsightedness.
 If someone is myope, it means that he can see near objects clearly, but far objects seem blurry.
 Nearsightedness is common in kids and begins between the age of 6 to 14.
 So, if your kid complains that he cannot see far objects clearly, you must take him for an eye check-up.
 Because once the problem gets complicated, it becomes difficult to control it.

 Myopia happens when the eyeball grows larger and longer, resulting in light failing to reach the retina.
 Stats suggest that almost 30% of the world’s population suffer from myopia at any stage of their life.
 So, we must increase awareness about myopia as soon as possible to avoid future problems.

 Hyperopia is a common eye condition and is usually referred to as farsightedness.
 It is very common among kids, but not as common as myopia.
 If someone is suffering from hyperopia, it means that he can see distant objects clearly, but not nearby objects.
 You may need glasses to read newspapers, and books if you fall victim to this eye condition.

 You may not need glasses when watching television from a distance.
 Hyperopia happens when the eyeball shrinks and the light falls behind the retina.
 Plus lenses are recommended that allow the light to fall directly on the retina.
 Thus, you get to see the near objects.

 You must have understood the difference between myopia and hyperopia by now.
 Likewise, there is also a difference between the lenses used to correct these conditions.